 I’ve had that kind of thing happen enough times to believe that sometimes the specific pattern really does matter.
 And then again, it goes the other way just as often.

-You probably have a story about the one time you slayed ‘em on the Prince nymph until the fly came apart: the ribbing came off, the herl unraveled, and all that was left were the crooked tail biots and a bare hook.
+You probably have a story about the one time you slayed ‘em on the Prince nymph until the fly came apart, right?
+The ribbing came off, the herl unraveled, and all that was left were the crooked tail biots and a bare hook.
 And they kept taking it!
 Sure they did.
 I know they did.
 That’s my story.

-I’ve also come across a few really special patterns too.
+I’ve also come across a few really special patterns through the years too.
 Because of that, I always have a few experimental flies in my box.
-I’m looking for the next wonderfly.
+I’m looking for the next superfly.

 Enjoy the day.